 Secure your healthcare information so you’re not at risk for security breaches!

-According to a privacy breach survey of healthcare providers – 70% of which admitted to having at least one security breach – 35% attributed the breach to unauthorized access by employees.
+According to a recent privacy breach survey of healthcare providers – 70% of which admitted to having at least one security breach – 35% attributed the breach to unauthorized access by their own employees.

-Take note of that stat: essentially, the survey found that the most common cause of HIPAA security breaches is actually small-scale snooping by employees.
+Take note of that stat: essentially, the survey found that the most common cause of HIPAA security breaches is actually small-scale snooping that goes on in-house, by a company’s own employees.

 Secure and Appropriate Collaboration

 It goes without saying that the need for collaboration among health professionals and their associates is essential.
 When teams can access and update vital records, including patient histories, X-rays, MRI’s, and more, care can be administered more effectively.
 With HIPAA protocols in mind, health teams must be able to retrieve, share and edit electronic protected health information (ePHI) in a secure interface, without the threat of outside access by malicious actors – or even inside snooping by employees.